endurodave/DelegateMQ/docs/DETAILS.md

 ### Heap Memory Test Results

-The delegate library Valgrind test results using the heap.
+The DelegateMQ library Valgrind test results using the heap.

 ```
 ==1779805== HEAP SUMMARY: